Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/how_to_guides/extensible_rewards.rst

 Within the reward class there is a ConfigSchema class responsible for ensuring the config file data is in the correct format.
 This also means there is little (if no) requirement for and `__init__` method.
 The `.from_config` method is no longer required as it's inherited from `AbstractReward`.
-Each class requires an identifier string which is used by the ConfigSchema class to verify that it hasn't previously been added to the registry.
+Each class requires an discriminator string which is used by the ConfigSchema class to verify that it hasn't previously been added to the registry.

 Inheriting from `BaseModel` removes the need for an `__init__` method but means that object